Pazmazz/predator-prey-sim/docs/CellGrid.md

 - **Returns:** `<Cell cell>`

 This method will return *any* random cell within a provided `ArrayList<Cell>`.
-It will not check for availability of the cell, it will will just choose any cell at random, similar to `CellGrid.getRandomCell()`
+It will not check for availability of the cell, it will just choose any cell at random similar to `CellGrid.getRandomCell()`

 #### Example:
 ```java